“Is there a place for community in planning for the future?” – Wednesday 28 October from 11.00 a.m.

 So this webinar asks us to consider:

-- Is there room under the latest planning for reforms for placemaking and a genuine role for community-led development ?
+- Is there room under the latest planning reforms for placemaking and a genuine role for community-led development?

 - Andy Von Bradsky, head of design, MHCLG